evenex/autodata/README.md

 ```

 The length operator `$` normally denotes the right-side boundary of a range.
+When the left-side boundary is 0 (as with most ranges), this is equivalent to the length.
 In __autodata__, `$` can be inverted with `~` to get the left-side boundary:

 ```d